gravitional/note/hep/src/tikz-feynman.md

 /graph drawing/spring electrical layout= <string> (no default)
 ```

-Uses Hu’s spring electrical layout as implemented by Pohlmann.
+Uses Hu"s spring electrical layout as implemented by Pohlmann.
 This models each edge as springs and gives each vertex a charge.
 This algorithm allows for the charge of a particular vertex to be adjusted using the electric charge key (the default is 1 ).

 **note:** charge: (电池或带电物质的)充电量,电荷